rgarimella0124/Url-Shortner/README.md

 ## How URL Shortner works?

 URL shortener works in two ways:
--Generate a short URL based on the given URL.
+- Generate a short URL based on the given URL.
--Redirect short URL to original URL.
+- Redirect short URL to original URL.

 ## Objective

--To short URL,
+- To short URL,
--Generate A Random Hash and assign it to the original URL and store it in our database.
+- Generate A Random Hash and assign it to the original URL and store it in our database.
--On Request to the short URL, the system needs to look up in the database and if found, return the original URL for redirection.
+- On Request to the short URL, the system needs to look up in the database and if found, return the original URL for redirection.

 ## Application Architecture